 “Whitmore tells me that he needs some time to talk to his kid and find out how true this shit could be.
 I thought I had lost my meal ticket.
 About a month later, he comes to me telling me that we had a deal, but I had to get Ann back to Nevada so that we could be sure that she wouldn’t talk.
 Carla and I had a terrible fight about that.
 She didn’t want Ann to come back.
-She wanted her to stay in Washington with Ray so that both of them could have some kind of normal life.”
-He said.
+She wanted her to stay in Washington with Ray so that they both could have some kind of normal life,” he says.

-“Carla and Ann.”
-He corrected me.
+“Carla and Ann,” he corrects me.
 “She talked about how young she was when she had Ann and how it basically ruined her whole life and now that Ann was gone and Carla was still somewhat of a young woman, she could have a life now.
 Carla was being accepted into some of the social circles before this shit happened with Ann, and she was fighting to get back what little standing that she had with the snobs of Green Valley.
 Ann had picked up where she left off in Montesano, so according to Carla it was working out for everybody… except for me, that is.”
-He’s taking another swallow of his drink and I am getting sicker and sicker listening to this man.
+He’s taking another swallow of his drink and I’m getting sicker and sicker listening to this man.

 “What finally convinced Carla to bring Ana back here?”
 I ask.